Get E-Book

 The Exit Sequence

-Figure 5.3 — process.exitCode records the final status while the event loop drains. process.exit() bypasses the drainage path and can strand asynchronous work.
+Figure 5.3 - process.exitCode records the final status while pending work can finish. process.exit() starts shutdown immediately and can leave async work unfinished.

 process.cwd() and process.chdir()